nasuni-labs/nasuni-api-utilities/README.md

 ## Export NMC Messages to CSV
 The NMC API Messages endpoint currently logs activity performed by NMC GUI and NMC API, including the action performed and the user that initiated it.
 This script lists all currently available messages in the NMC API messages list, sorts them by send_time, and exports them to timestamped CSV.

 Note: NMC Messages will only show recent activity since a cron runs on the NMC every 20 minutes that removes messages that are transient and 20 minutes old.
 To capture a full picture of NMC events for logging, run this script every 5 minutes using a cron or Windows Scheduled Task.
-The exported CSVs of NMC messages can be concatenated and sorted to show all of the NMC activity on a daily basis using the ConcatenateNMCMessages.ps1 script.\
+The exported CSVs of NMC messages can be concatenated and sorted to show all of the NMC activity daily using the ConcatenateNMCMessages.ps1 script.\
 **NMC API Endpoints Used**: [List Messages](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Messages/paths/~1messages~1/get/#tag/Messages/paths/~1messages~1/get) \
 **Required Inputs**: NMC hostname, username, password, ReportFile (where to save the CSV), limit (number of messages to return).\
 **Compatibility**: Nasuni 8.0 or higher required\